UTRGV-SMSS/LT_progress/README.md

 4. In Julia run the code `using Pkg; Pkg.add(["CSV", "DataFrames"])`  to install the required packages.
 This only needs to be run the first time Julia is run.
 5. Run the Julia file 'process.jl' in the same directory where you unzip these files.
 This will generate the file 'students.tex'
 6. Compile the LaTeX file 'progress.tex'.

+A possible issue may arise from how you name the WeBWorK homework column in the gradebook.
+The code will search for the column with the text "WeBWorK" and rename it "hw_grade".
+If there is an error when the code is searching for this column, then either change the text to search for in the file "process.jl" or rename the column in the gradebook file.